 Then came the next disappointment.
 It was nothing like what we saw in the pictures.
 Or maybe it once was when it was new.
 What now stood was really an old building that was beaten badly over time.

 The only saving grace was the location of the hotel.
 It was right next to the Lidder River and the view it offered was really awesome.
 It also looked perfect to me for some late evening long-exposure shots of the river.

 We had to climb down a steep set of steps to get to the hotel from the road.
 We checked in and then came the third disappointment.

 I was told that the hotel had wifi with great speed.
 But when we asked the caretaker and the boys at the hotel, they told us that the wifi wasn’t working.
 It wasn’t so because the internet was not working in Pahalgam but because the owner did not recharge it.

 Our initial idea was to spend a few days in Pahalgam and work from there.
 That is why I inquired about the wifi services and we all brought our office laptops along.
 But one look at Pahalgam and we knew that it just wasn’t worth staying and bothering about getting the internet up and running.

 So we did not stress too much about it.
 The clock showed 11 AM which meant that we had the entire day to ourselves.
 After talking to the staff at the hotel, we decided to visit Betaab Valley first.

 Please click on the link below to continue reading the next part of this travelogue.
 I decided to continue it on a different post otherwise this one page would have become too long and heavy to load.

 Srinagar to Pahalgam – Conclusion

 I hope the travelogue, pictures, and information on traveling from Srinagar to Pahalgam were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.